Senate Speaker: Hunter Windholz: firstname.lastname@example.org

 The previous committee chair, Ben Bolin, has finished up much of the necessary work from previous chairs.
 The committee has also successfully formalized the confirmation process of executive branch officials, growing the respect between the branches of senate and exec.

 The committee looks forward to switching its focus to internal review and away from large bylaw revision.
 In the future, the committee will be examining many issues that persist in the organization as it pertains to leadership, outreach, and definitions.
 Operations will also be formalizing many of the responsibilities it currently maintains, setting up a structure to the reviews that the bylaws demand.
-Additionally, the current chair, Nick Schwartz, will ensure that all previous bylaw changes that were enacted are up-to-date with the current living document that is the Missouri Student Association bylaws.
+Additionally, the current chair, Joshua Tennison, will ensure that all previous bylaw changes that were enacted are up-to-date with the current living document that is the Missouri Student Association bylaws.

 Student Affairs Committee